 Who are we?

-We are all Christians and are qualified counsellors offering a Person-Centred approach to therapy.
+We are all Christians and are qualified counsellors offering a Person-Centred approach to therapy, and we are also registered on The Counselling Directory.

 We are experienced in dealing with a wide range of issues.
 These include depression, anxiety, bereavement, low self-esteem, anger issues, abuse, work related stress and relationship issues.